Ne7WoRK/nexo/README.md

 **NOTE:** In current implementation images that are not build from **git tags** are ignored and deleted after the build has been completed.
 However, this could be further enhanced by pushing dev images to a docker registry such as **Docker hub / JFrog / Nexus** and defining e.g. 30 days expiration time.

 ## Docker registry
-You can review the docker registry for this repository can be accessed through the below link https://hub.docker.com/r/ne7work/nexo.io
+You can review the docker registry for this repository through the below link https://hub.docker.com/r/ne7work/nexo.io

 ## Kubernetes (minikube)